X

 We proceed to Kinkakuji, the Golden Pavilion, one of Japan's most famous architectural and historical icons.
 We also visit Ryoan-ji, the famous raked gravel Zen Garden, for which the Zen Buddhists are renowned.
 The essential dichotomy and harmony of the universe, which lies at the heart of this belief system, is symbolized in these tranquil gardens.

-Our visit to Gesshin-in (the last temple on our tour!) culminates with tea ceremony experience.
-Tea ceremony is a fundamental part of Kyoto's aesthetic culture, and a tea session at Gesshin-in is a good introduction to its form: enjoying a tea sweet, followed by a delicious, freshly-whisked cup of matcha in the company of friends.
+While in Kyoto we'll enjoy a tea ceremony experience.
+The Tea ceremony is a fundamental part of Kyoto's aesthetic culture, and a tea session is a good introduction to its form: enjoying a tea sweet, followed by a delicious, freshly-whisked cup of matcha in the company of friends.

 Overnight in Kyoto.